 We arrived around 3:30 pm and had time to relax, get our beds set up, and enjoy the view before we went on the short 10-minute walk to the Luxmore Caves.
 To me, the caves weren’t spectacular but definitely worth the 10-minute walk it took to check them out.

 After the caves, Dan and I made dinner (we often eat pasta on our hiking trips) and then headed out exploring for sunset.
 Luckily for us, the sunset was incredible and around the Luxmore Hut it is easy to explore.
 The bare ground makes going off the track very easy and the views are incredible!

 Day 2 – Luxmore Hut to Iris Burn Hut

 Not knowing what to expect for the day, we headed off around 9 am.
 The weather was ideal for us, blue skies and only a bit of wind.

 Walking along the ridgeline

-Within only minutes of starting on the trail after leaving the Luxmore Hut, we realized how lucky we were to have this weather on this particular day.
+Within only minutes of starting on the trail after leaving the Luxmore Hut, we realized how lucky we were to have good weather on this particular day.
 The trail was all above the treeline with views of Lake Te Anau and the surrounding mountains.
 The clear blue sky let us see mountains for miles.
 Needless to say, this portion of the hike took way longer than necessary as were we stopping what felt like every 5 minutes to take photos.
 Every view seemed better than the next!

 Water is limited along this portion of the track so be sure to fill your bottle at the Luxmore Hut before you depart and bring plenty.
 It is a difficult trail exposed to elements with several steep climbs.
 A hat and sunscreen will also come in handy on sunny days and windproof/rainproof clothing during not-so-ideal weather.